fehler/building-beautiful-uis/03-Chapter-3-Information-Architecture.md

 There are many great publications, offline and online, that will help further underpin your understanding of information architecture.
 I’ve included a few below to start you on your journey.

 + Donna Spencer’s [A Practical Guide to Information Architecture](https://amzn.to/2IkHeRl) – whilst sadly no longer available in print – is, as its title suggests, a practical guide to information architecture.
-Originally published by Five Simple Steps, I’d strongly recommend it as a solid overview of the principles of managing and orchestrating content.
+Originally published by Five Simple Steps, I’d strongly recommend buying the Kindle book, which provides a thorough overview of the principles of managing and orchestrating content.

 + Usability.gov has an excellent overview of [Information Architecture Basics](https://www.usability.gov/what-and-why/information-architecture.html) that’s well worth reading.
 The site is an excellent resource that – whilst primarily focused on design for government – offers a wide range of resources that are applicable beyond design for the public sector.